 Data Migration Checklist: Testing & Validation

 Compare row counts and checksums between source and target systems.
-This spots missing records, duplicates, or partial loads early.
-A retail chain discovered 50,000 missing customer records during testing, avoiding a customer service disaster.
+This catches missing records, duplicates, and partial loads early.
+A retail chain discovered 50,000 missing customer records during testing, avoiding a customer service disaster that would have cost far more to resolve after launch.

-Check that column names, data types, constraints, and relationships match your target design.
-When they don’t, things break downstream.
-One tech company spent $300,000 fixing schema mismatches that reached production because they skipped this step.
+Check that column names, data types, constraints, and relationships match the target design.
+When they do not, downstream systems break.
+One technology company spent $300,000 fixing schema mismatches that reached production because this validation step was skipped.

-Test query speeds, refresh times, and pipeline execution against your SLAs.
-A logistics company found that their new system was 5x slower than expected during testing, giving them time to optimize before launch.
+Test query speeds, refresh times, and pipeline execution against your SLAs before go-live.
+A logistics company found during testing that their new system performed five times slower than expected, giving them time to optimize before launch rather than after.

-Get business users involved in UAT.
-Real users catch things technical teams miss.
-During UAT at a healthcare provider, analysts discovered that patient demographics weren’t displayed correctly across 12 reports.
+Business users catch things technical teams miss.
+During UAT at a healthcare provider, analysts discovered that patient demographics were not displayed correctly across 12 reports.
+Get business users involved before go-live, not after.

-Set clear criteria before go-live.
-Examples include 99.9% data accuracy, less than 5% performance degradation, zero critical security findings, and written approval from key stakeholders.
+Set clear go/no-go criteria before go-live and require written sign-off.
+Examples include 99.9% data accuracy, less than 5% performance degradation versus the source system, zero critical security findings, and written approval from key business stakeholders and data owners.

 How to Migrate from SSRS to Power BI: Enterprise Migration Roadmap